8ctopus/apache-php-fpm-alpine/README.md

 For other IDEs, set the Xdebug debugging port to 9001.

+To troubleshoot debugger issues, check the `xdebug.log` file.

 ## Xdebug profiling

 To start profiling, add the `XDEBUG_PROFILE` variable to the request as a GET, POST or COOKIE.